-You are here: Infothek - Blood pressure and diet - Blood Pressure and Beetroot
+You are here: Infothek - Blood Pressure and Diet - Beetroot and Blood Pressure

-According to a 2012 study, drinking beetroot juice lowers the blood pressure in healthy people.
-Two randomized, placebo-controlled studies were done with people without blood pressure problems.
-Randomized means the participants were assigned by chance, and placebo-controlled means there was a comparison group that didn't take beetroot juice.
-Blood pressure was measured for 24 hours after consumption in all participants.
-Eighteen participants received either beetroot juice in varying concentrations (0, 100, 250 and 500 g); another 14 people received bread fortified with beetroot, bread with white beet, and control bread.
+According to a 2012 study, drinking beetroot juice lowers blood pressure in healthy people.
+Two randomized, placebo-controlled trials were carried out in people without blood pressure problems.
+"Randomized" means the participants were assigned by chance, and "placebo-controlled" means there was a comparison group that did not receive beetroot juice.
+In all participants, blood pressure was measured over a 24-hour period after consumption.
+Eighteen participants received beetroot juice at different concentrations (0, 100, 250 and 500 g); another 14 people were given bread enriched with beetroot, bread with white beetroot, and control bread.
 The results showed that beetroot juice significantly lowered both systolic and diastolic blood pressure.
-The breads enriched with beetroot or white beet also lowered blood pressure noticeably, though to a lesser extent.
+The breads enriched with beetroot or white beetroot also lowered blood pressure noticeably, though to a lesser extent.

 Rote Bete

-In another study, blood pressure in healthy people was reduced by about 10 mmHg three hours after taking 500 ml of beetroot juice at the same time, plasma nitrite levels increased.
+In another study, healthy people had their blood pressure reduced by about 10 mmHg three hours after drinking 500 ml of beetroot juice at the same time, the nitrite concentration in plasma increased.

-It's actually the nitric oxide (NO) in beetroot that can do so much good.
-It has a very positive effect on many processes in the body: NO increases the oxygen content in the blood, causes blood vessels to widen and thereby improves oxygen delivery to tissues.
-NO regulates the clumping of blood platelets (thrombocytes), reducing the risk of atherosclerosis.
+It's actually the nitric oxide (NO) in beetroot that can have so many beneficial effects.
+It positively influences many processes in the body: NO increases oxygen levels in the blood, causes blood vessels to widen and thus improves oxygen delivery to tissues.
+NO regulates the clumping of blood platelets (thrombocytes) and thereby reduces the risk of atherosclerosis.
 And NO supports the immune system.

 Rote-Bete-Saft

 But the nitrite found in beetroot is also important.
-As early as the 1970s, F. Murad discovered that organic nitrates can act as vasodilators.
+As early as the 1970s, F. Murad discovered that organic nitrates can dilate blood vessels.
 Another pharmacologist, R. F. Furchgott, found a factor in the inner lining of blood vessels that causes the muscle tension in the vessel wall to relax.
-At the end of the 1980s that factor was identified independently by Furchgott and L. J. Ignarro: it was NO. In 1998 these three researchers were awarded the Nobel Prize for their findings that NO can play a key role in treating cardiovascular-diseases and their consequences.
+At the end of the 1980s this factor was identified by Furchgott and by L. J. Ignarro: it was NO. In 1998 these three researchers received the Nobel Prize for their findings that NO can play a decisive role in treating cardiovascular diseases and their consequences.

 Soon after already in 1999 the FDA in the USA approved the gas INOmax.
-It's a mixture of different nitric oxides used to lower blood pressure in newborns with pulmonary hypertension (when the lungs fail).
-NO is also used today to support heart surgery.
+This is a mixture of different nitrogen oxides used to lower blood pressure in newborns with pulmonary hypertension (when the lungs are failing).
+NO is also used today as a supportive treatment during heart surgery.

 R³benherz